J0hm/ChiEngine/README.md

   - [ ] Bitify/fenify poisitions
   - [ ] Process Cassiabase dataset
   - [ ] Create a database of winning and losing positions for black/white
+  - [ ] Implement more UCI functions into Engine.cpp